-Certificate in TESOL Program Learning Outcomes
+International Certificate in TEFL Program Learning Outcomes

-Upon completion of the TESOL Certificate, students will be able to:
+Upon completion of the TEFL Certificate, students will be able to:

-- 1) Demonstrate an understanding of major principles related to the teaching of a second or foreign language, especially as applied to teaching English. - 2) Integrate theoretical insights from Second Language Acquisition research with biblical principles to articulate a sound philosophy of English language teaching. - 3) Apply practice-effective methods of instruction and assessment related to the acquisition of key grammatical aspects of English. - 4) Implement effective pedagogical principles for the teaching and integration of all modalities (listening, reading, speaking, and writing) in creating lessons and materials for TESOL.
+- 1) Demonstrate an understanding of major principles related to the teaching of a second or foreign language, especially as applied to teaching English. - 2) Develop a thorough understanding of how to manage classrooms and teach English effectively in a variety of cultural contexts found throughout the world. - 3) Integrate theoretical insights from language acquisition research with biblical principles to articulate a sound philosophy of English language teaching. - 4) Apply to teaching practice-effective methods of instruction and assessment related to the acquisition of key grammatical aspects of English. - 5) Implement effective pedagogical principles for the teaching and integration of all modalities (listening, reading, speaking, and writing) in creating lessons and materials for TESOL/TEFL.

-TESOL Certificate Core Requirements Credit Hours
+International Certificate in TEFL Core Requirements Credit Hours

+BIB 2050 Hermeneutics 4

 TES 2100 Introduction to TESOL 3

 TES 3050 The Structure of English 3

 TES 3100 TESOL Methods and Skills 3

 TES 3101 TESOL Practicum 1

 TES 3150 Practical issues in TESOL 3

 TES 4200 Sociocultural Contexts of TEFL 3

 TES 4300 Principles of Classroom Management & Assessment 3

-Total TESOL Certificate Core Credit Hours 19
+Total TEFL Certificate Core Credit Hours 23

-Electives Any courses (seek assistance from your advisor) 11
+Electives Any courses (seek assistance from your advisor) 7

-Total TESOL Certificate Program Credit Hours 30
+Total TEFL Certificate Program Credit Hours 30